tmhsplb/opiddailydoc/docs/Infrastructure.md

 update-database command.
 If the database changes indicated in the .cs file are not correct, simply delete the .cs file before running the update-database command and then try again.

-To generate a script for the most recent migration, go back one migration in the migration history.
-For example, the migration preceding the migration
-ExpressClient was the migration PXXA.
+To generate a script for the most recent migration(s), go back in the migration history to where the recent migrations start.
+For example, the migration preceding the migration ExpressClient was the migration PXXA.
 Therefore, to get a script for migration ExpressClient, execute the command

     update-database -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration -Script -SourceMigration:PXXA

 The generated script can be run against the database at AppHarbor using SSMS.
-The script should be run before the code is updated at AppHarbor.
+The script should be run before the code is updated at AppHarbor. executed at AppHarbor, the script will update the _MigrationHistory as well.
+If the script involves adding a table, then running it before the code is updated at AppHarbor will ensure that the table is ready for use when the code that references it is deployed.

 ## Configuring IIS
 Development of the OPIDDaily application was performed under IIS on the localhost machine.
 This was done so that the development environment would match the deployment environment at AppHarbor as closely as possible.